-College Meeting with management and staff Meeting with Meeting with Management and staff learners Meeting with employers
+College Meeting with management and staff Meeting with learners Meeting with graduates Meeting with employers

 1 Yes Yes Yes No

 2 Yes Yes No No

 3 Yes Yes Yes Yes

 4 Yes Yes No No

 It would be normal practice that independent review panels would meet with learners and graduates.
 Meeting with employers of graduates would enhance the review process.